chuckskull1/ES/Readme.md

    - Makes CPUUtilization matrices
    - Makes MemoryUtilization matrices

-- This solution launches an EC2 instance and installs jdk and open distro in it.
+- This solution launches an EC2 instance and installs jdk and open distro for elastic search in it.
 Then before starting the elasticsearch service it downloads configuration file (which can be found in the root folder itself naming config.yml) from s3 bucket changes the value of node name and network-host in the run time and then start the service.
 I have used opendistro since it is rich in features for security and is open source.

 - Resources used during the solutions were mainly [open distro documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/install/rpm/) and [terraform documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).